-The competitor analysis shows that the Kolo Kavárna biggest competitor is Kafec u Komína.
+The research clearly shows that Café Domestikárna's biggest competitor is Kafec u Komína.
 It is mainly due to its lucrative location, near the cycle path.
 Another advantage is the wide range of products, such as breakfast and snacks throughout the day.
-As it is the largest competitor of the café, there will be an effort to reach its regular customers.
-Since the majority of negative customer references of Kafec consist of high product prices, it was decided that the Kolo Kavárna would set the prices of its products slightly below this limit.
-This fact could attract customers due to the proximity of cafes.
-This analysis furthermore helped identify cafe features which customers currently consider the most important.
+This survey helps identify cafe features that customers currently consider the most important.
 The author estimates the offer of high-quality products together with a modern marketing approach to be the vital factors.
 The price category of the company should be slightly above average, as current customers prefer quality over quantity.
 A welcome bonus is outdoor seating during the summer.
 The interior of the company should be spacious and modern.
+A welcome bonus is outdoor seating during the summer.
 In terms of opening hours, customers visit cafes frequently in the morning and then in the afternoon.
 The evening opening hours attract the young and middle generation.
 The possibility of contactless payment is a matter of course.